 This cave system was an important geological find.
 The Antro del Corchia caverns are some of the most extensive in the world, its network of underground caves and ravines run for over over 70 kilomtres (43 miles) underground.
 But the process of discovery is still very much underway.

 Its chalky rocks are highly porous and, having been slowly dissolved over the centuries by rainwater, they have created an incredible underground maze filled with stalactites and stalagmites of all sizes and forms.

 The Antro del Corchia presents only a few small openings to the outside world which explains why very few traces of human or animal dwellings have been found inside.The uncontaminated environment is of significant scientific value and has attracted as much attention from the scientific community as it has from tourists and speleologists.

 The Antro is a kind of natural archive.
 Scientists analyze the rocks to study Earth’s climate – going back up to three million years to the time the Apuan Alps lifted from the seabed.

 The Antro del Corchia is near Levigliani di Stazzema, between Lucca and Massa.
-The drive up the mountain road to Levigliani is a sight in itself.
+The (very steep!) drive up the mountain road to Levigliani is a sight in itself.
 Once you’re there, walk up to the church and buy tickets for the tours, which take place throughout the day.
-The bus takes you further up the mountain to the start of the guided tour.
+The bus takes you further up the mountain to the start of the guided tour with a local guide.
 This takes about 2 hours and temperatures average 7 degrees, so bring something warm to wear and some rubber soled footwear.